koji-project/koji/docs/source/defining_hub_policies.rst

     * for use with the channel policy

 ``method``
-    * matches the task method name agaist glob pattern(s)
+    * matches the task method name against glob pattern(s)
     * true if the method name matches any of the patterns
     * for use with the channel policy